Dave Trumfio

-David Trumfio (born August 16, 1968) is an American record producer, mixer, engineer and musician, best known for his production work with artists such as Wilco and his recordings with his own band The Pulsars.
+David Trumfio (born August 16, 1968) is an American record producer, mixer, engineer and musician, best known for his production work with artists including Wilco and his recordings with his band The Pulsars.

 Production work

-Trumfio grew up in Mt.
-Prospect, Illinois, and was a staff engineer after apprenticing at Seagrape Recording Studios.
-He started his home studio, Kingsize Recording Den, and officially opened Kingsize Soundlabs in Chicago's Wicker Park district in 1991 with partner Mike Hagler.
-He currently resides in Los Angeles and runs Kingsize SoundLabs, a recording studio in Glassell Park, California.
+Trumfio grew up in Mount Prospect, Illinois and was a staff engineer after apprenticing at Seagrape Recording Studios.
+He began a home studio, Kingsize Recording Den, officially opening Kingsize Soundlabs in Chicago's Wicker Park district in 1991 with partner Mike Hagler.
+He lives in Los Angeles and runs Kingsize SoundLabs, a recording studio in Glassell Park, a Los Angeles neighborhood, which his wife, Ronna, manages.
+In June 2008, Vintage King's web site referenced Dave Trumfio saying that he "knew (that) he wanted to make recording his life from the day he bought his first multitrack, a Fostex X15 4 track, way back in 1984.

-His early work included recordings by Evil Beaver, The Mekons, Wilco, Alternative TV, Young Marble Giants guitarist Stewart Moxham and British rock band The Pretty Things.

-He has since worked with acts such as Wilco, OK Go, and Patrick Park.
+His early work included recordings by Evil Beaver, The Mekons, Wilco, Alternative TV, Stewart Moxham, the guitarist for Young Marble Giants, and British rock band The Pretty Things.
+He has since worked with Wilco, OK Go, and Patrick Park.